QuickBlox/quickblox-android-sdk/README.md

 # QuickBlox Android SDK

-This project is suite of code snippets which shows main use cases of using QuickBlox Android SDK.
+This project contains QuickBlox Android Framework and suite of code snippets which shows main use cases of using this one.

 ## How to start